A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 HR coordinator

 Marketing specialist seeking an HR Coordinator role at Uber.
-Brings strong project management and communication skills to support HR initiatives and enhance the employee experience.
+Brings strong project management and communication skills to support HR initiatives and enhance employee relations.

 HR generalist